Spartan Light Metal Products announces temporary layoffs as COVID-19 prompts automakers to suspend production

-Spartan Light Metal Products will temporarily lay off more than 400 employees, in the wake of automaker shutdowns, the company said in notices to the state.
+Spartan Light Metal Products will temporarily lay off more than 650 employees in the wake of automaker shutdowns during the COVID-19 outbreak, the company said in a press release.

+The layoffs are "due to the abrupt, sharp decline in orders" from its customers, it said.

+"All of our customers in the automotive sector have had to take dramatic steps in response to this situation by temporarily shutting down production for the near term," the statement said.

 The company attributed the layoffs to "the unforeseeable, dramatic downturn in business caused by the coronavirus natural disaster and the resulting automaker shutdowns and resulting impact on production."